curtsinger-lab/riker/tests/README.md

 ## Existing Tests

-`simple`
-: Compile a hello world program with gcc

-`incremental`
-: Compile a hello world program to .o, then link

-`readonly-Dodofile`
-: Check if dodo correctly runs read-only Dodofiles with sh

-`non-sh-Dodofile`
-: Check if dodo correctly runs a Dodofile that is not a shell script

-`inaccessible-Dodofile`
-: Check if dodo fails with an error when Dodofile is not accessible

-`ABbuild-nocache`
-: Generate output by running a sequence of shell commands with caching disabled

-`ABbuild-cache`
+`ABbuild`
-: Generate output by running a sequence of shell commands with caching enabled
+: Generate output with a sequence of shell commands

+`buildfile`
+: Test builds with executable and non-executable build files, as well as a build file that does not run with /bin/sh.

 `graph`
-: Generate and render graphviz output
+: Test output and options for the graph subcommand

+`hello`
+: Test builds of a simple hello world C program compiled with gcc

 `stats`
 : Generate build stats output